Signed in as:

 One-Eyed Jack is fostered by Matt & Megan.

-Maven the Raven came to us from a family with medical problems that could no longer keep her.
+Shasta came to us from a family with medical problems that could no longer keep her.
 Maven was said to be a black lab (her pics looked like it too) but when we arrived she was more Great Dane than lab.
 That's ok!
-Raven needed us and we were going to help.
+Shasta needed us and we were going to help.
 Raven had the WORST dental disease and grumpy because of it.
 She also had some pretty severely arthritic knees.
-Raven got the dental she needed and also recieved PRP (Platlet Rich Plasma) in her knees.
+Raven got the dental she needed and also received PRP (Platlet Rich Plasma) in her knees.
 She is feeling like a million bucks and loves her new foster Mark.
 He even takes her walking at the courthouse square.
-Yay for Raven!
+Yay for Shasta!

 Salli is home and her new name is "Wednesday"!
 I believe she responds to her name and may have had it since she was young.
 See… She was originally adopted from Pinal (Casa Grande) in 2009 and then picked up a month ago as a stray and never claimed.
 We believe she may have been Alli all those years so, I decided just to add an “S” on and call her SALLI.
 She was absolutely the perfect passenger all the way home.
 Once here, she explored the yard and looked over at the 14 dogs on the other side of the fence.
 As it turns out she LOVES people but isn't particularly fond of other dogs.
 Salli went to a great foster that doesn't have another dog but rather a cat that Salli gets along with perfectly.
 When she showed up in her skull and cross bones sweater, they named her Wednesday Adams.
 Little Wednesday has found her nitch!
 She is a total sweetheart.
 Wednesday is fostered by Sukey & Eric.